cowhorse7/startup/README.md

 + Ability to save arrangements
 + List of saved arrangements
 + List of community arrangements
++ (changed friendslist and chatbox in favor of the list of community arrangements)
 ### Technologies
 + HTML - Uses correct HTML structure for application.
 Four HTML pages.
 One for login, one for arranging, one for saved arrangements, and one for the about page.
 + CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.